martinpihrt/OSPy-plugins/plugins/email_notifications/README.md

 This plugin can send E-mails.
 For this plugin you need an E-mail SMTP account as provider (google.com, seznam.cz)...

+The plug-in includes an OSPy `plugin.json` manifest, registers its notification and retry worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics reports worker and SMTP configuration state, queued message count, retry mode, latest successful delivery, and the latest SMTP or worker error.
+Passwords and recipient addresses are not exposed.

 Plugin setup
 -----------
 * Check Send E-mail after power on for send E-mail.